 If your examiner sees more than 15 driving faults during your test or one serious or dangerous fault, you’ll fail your test.

-If you fail, you’ll be given a driving test report showing the faults you made, and your examiner will also explain to you why you have not passed.
-Although you’ll probably feel disappointed, listen carefully to the feedback to help you understand what happened and improve for next time.
+If you fail, you’ll be emailed a driving test report showing the faults you made, and your examiner will also explain to you why you’ve not passed.
+Although it’s natural to feel disappointed, try to listen carefully to the feedback to help you understand what happened and improve for next time.
 Your driving instructor can listen to the feedback as well.

 You cannot retake your test for at least 10 days, and it may be much longer depending on the waiting list, so make the most of this time: talk to your instructor about what you need to work on and get as much practice as you can.
 It’s much better to do extra training before you take the test for the first time.